JesusTr91/Projects/Python/Covid 19 - Mexico City Status/README.md

 * Determine the risk factors for Covid 19 morbidity and mortality among people of different age groups with chronic degenerative diseases.

-* Finally, get a visualization of Meico's city sectors (alcaldias) according to deaths and total cases.
+* Finally, get a visualization of Mexico's city sectors (alcaldias) according to deaths and total cases.

 ## Data